skorch-dev/skorch/docs/user/neuralnet.rst

-This method returns the mean accuracy on the given test data and labels for classifiers and the coefficient of determination R^2 of the prediction for regressors.
-NeuralNet Class still has no score method.
-If one needs it, one needs to implement it himself.
+This method returns the mean accuracy on the given test data and labels for classifiers and the coefficient of determination R^2 of the prediction for regressors. :class:`.NeuralNet` Class still has no score method.
+If you need it, you have to implement it yourself.

 model persistence
 ^^^^^^^^^^^^^^^^^